Updated on 6 August 2017

 Outside the Glacier Museum you’ll find the impressive Lion Monument.
 Described by Mark Twain as “the saddest and most moving piece of rock in the world” it depicts a dying lion who symbolises the bravery of Swiss soldiers in 1792 who died whilst protecting the Tuileries Palace in Paris during the French Revolution.

-I’ve saved one of the best until last.
+I’ve saved one of the best attractions in Lucerne until last.
 The Transport Museum or Verkehrshaus der Schweiz might sound like rather a specialised interest but in fact it’s a must see, particularly if you’re with children.
 They will love having a go in the road construction arena and on the flight simulators.

 Put on the Swiss slippers provided and step onto Swissarena, the world’s largest walkable aerial photo of a country.